 We live in a time where getting people’s attention is an art form.
 In a world full of distractions, it’s best to be the distractor, not the distracted.
-In today’s day and age, if you’re in sales or marketing, your #1 job is to get people’s attention.
+In today’s day and age, if you’re in sales or marketing, your number one job is to get people’s attention.
 Getting people’s attention is easy if you know what you are doing.

-People love to argue and complain
+People love to argue and complain.

-If you spend any amount of time on social media, you’ve seen people share a link to a site, with a provocative headline and that person’s post feature outrage.
+If you spend any amount of time on social media, you’ve seen people share a link to a site, with a provocative headline and that person’s post features outrage.
 Meanwhile, if you take the time to read the article, you’ll realize the headline was simply an attention getter.
 You’ll also realize the outraged person didn’t even read the article.
 They read the headline and made an assumption.

 .
-If they don’t know you or your product exists, they won’t buy from you, no matter how cool or good your product is.
+If they don’t know you or your product exists, they won’t buy from you, no matter how cool or good your product.
 Your job as a salesman is to get the attention of the marketplace, in a way that makes you memorable.
-The easiest way to do that these days is to create controversy (if you’re up to it)
+The easiest way to do that these days is to create controversy (if you’re up to it).

-Controversy encourages conversations
+Controversy encourages conversations.

 Being controversial is not for everyone.
 I’m an opinionated person by nature.
-I’ve been staring up sh!t online since 2009.
-Even though my business is sales and advertising, I talk about may taboo subjects like politics and religion.
+I’ve been starting up sh!t online since 2009.
+Even though my business is sales and advertising, I talk about many taboo subjects like politics and religion.
 Why?
 Because that’s what the marketplace gives their attention to.
 I couldn’t give two sh!ts about the Gov or any religion, they don’t affect me, but I know many people out there will chime in.

 There’s no such thing as bad publicity.

-As a salesman you’re trying to do two things.
+As a salesman, you’re trying to do two things.
 Run those off who won’t buy from you, and create a close bond with those who will buy from you.
 Taking a firm stance and sticking to it is a rare quality these days.
 Even though you may piss a lot of people off, you’ll also attract

-A salesmans job is to run off those who won’t buy and bond with those who will
+A salesman’s job is to run off those who won’t buy and bond with those who will.

 Let’s get real here, if controversy didn’t sell, it wouldn’t be all over the place, around us, all the time.
 People love to b!tch and argue.
 Any good salesman knows to find a need and fill it.
 While the next guy is taking the high road and living in poverty, I’m gonna stir up some controversy and get paid.

-Don’t let fear of loss keep you from gains
+Don’t let fear of loss keep you from gains.